 \section{Introduction}

-Black holes are one of the most intrigant solutions of general relativity (GR), they provide a natural setting for testing gravity in the strong field regime.
-Recent observations by the Event Horizon Telescope (EHT), including the imagining of M87* \cite{Akiyama2019,Akiyama2019b,Akiyama2019c,Akiyama2019d,Akiyama2019e,Akiyama2019f,Akiyama2019a,akiyama2019first} and Sgr A* \cite{EHT2022}, have opened a new avenue for investigating the near-horizon region of these compact objects.
+Black holes are one of the most intriguing solutions of general relativity (GR), they provide a natural setting for testing gravity in the strong field regime.
+Recent observations by the Event Horizon Telescope (EHT), including the imaging of M87* \cite{Akiyama2019,Akiyama2019b,Akiyama2019c,Akiyama2019d,Akiyama2019e,Akiyama2019f,Akiyama2019a,akiyama2019first} and Sgr A* \cite{EHT2022}, have opened a new avenue for investigating the near-horizon region of these compact objects.

-A striking physical phenomenon is gravitational lensing that is the deflection of light by massive objects.
+A striking physical phenomenon is gravitational lensing, that is the deflection of light by massive objects.
 In the strong field regime, light rays passing close to a compact object may undergo large deflections (including turning around the gravitational lens multiple times) and several methods have been developed to describe this behavior, including the approaches introduced by Tsukamoto \cite{Tsukamoto:2016jzh} and Bozza \cite{Bozza:2001xd, Bozza:2002zj}.
 These formalisms have been widely applied to the study of light propagation in curved spacetimes \cite{Nascimento:2020ime, Filho:2024zxx, Filho:2024isd, Soares:2025hpy, Nakajima:2012pu, Tsukamoto:2012xs, Tsukamoto:2016qro, Chen:2016hil, Bozza:2002af, Bozza:2005tg, Bozza:2006nm, Soares:2024rhp, Virbhadra:2024xpk}.
 In particular, black hole shadows \cite{Perlick:2021aok} may be regarded as strong field lensing phenomena, since their boundaries are determined by light rays asymptotically approaching unstable photon orbits and therefore appear as dark regions in the observer’s sky.
 Such effects can be useful to probe possible departures from GR.